32 Fur-Tastic Jobs Working With Animals — And How to Land One

 “I started taking headshots of homeless dogs to help them get adopted,” Chon explained in a 2018 interview with The Penny Hoarder.
 “Nine months later, I quit my day job to focus on being an animal photographer.
 People thought I was crazy!
 Half of the ad industry had been laid off due to the recession, and there I was quitting my job to photograph dogs and cats for a living.”

-Salary estimates: For 2023, ZipRecruiter reports that pet photographers earn a national average salary of $34,757.
+Salary estimates: ZipRecruiter reports that pet photographers earn a national average salary of $62,338.
 While Chon did not share her salary, she did say, “With my income (and my husband’s combined), we’ve been able to purchase a home in Los Angeles and renovate it.”

 Can you imagine spending your day spotting wildlife on the white water rapids of the Snake River in Idaho?
-Or perhaps watching for whales out on the Strait of Juan de Fuca, the boundary water between Canada and Washington state?
-You might even take eager families snorkeling at Dry Tortugas in the Florida Keys to spot tropical fish or get behind the wheel of a safari vehicle at a wildlife sanctuary.
-Tour guide jobs run the gamut and can allow you to dedicate your career to animals you deeply respect.
+Or perhaps watching for whales out on the Strait of Juan de Fuca?
+As an outdoor tour guide, you might even take eager families snorkeling at Dry Tortugas in the Florida Keys, or get behind the wheel of a safari vehicle at a wildlife sanctuary.
+Tour guide jobs run the gamut and can allow you to dedicate your career to working with animals you deeply respect.
 You’ve just got to be willing to relocate to where those animals live.

 Salary estimates: Salaries vary widely depending on the kind of tours you are employed to lead.
 A vessel captain in the San Juan Islands area of Washington state can expect up to $25 an hour (plus good tips), while river rafting guides earn roughly $42,000 per year.

-Combine your love of baking and animals as a baker focused on healthy dog food and treats.
+Combine your love of baking and working with animals as a chef focused on healthy dog food and treats.
 As more pet guardians shy away from low-quality kibble sold in grocery and pet stores, they are instead looking for more holistic options and will pay good money for high-quality dog food and treats.
-This is an opportunity to launch your own business or join the staff of an existing bakery (which tends to be in urban areas).
+This is an opportunity to launch your own business or join the staff of an existing bakery.

-Salary estimates: According to the BLS, the median salary for bakers is $32,780 per year.
-That works out to around $15.76 an hour.
-And, if you’re excited to get started, know that this industry is growing faster than others and will grow by around 5% between 2022 and 2032.
+Salary estimates: According to the BLS, the median salary for bakers is $34,950 per year.
+That works out to around $16.80 an hour.
+And, if you’re excited to get started, know that this industry is growing fast.

-4 Work with Animals Jobs That You Can Do From Home
+4 Jobs Working with Animals That You Can Do From Home

-COVID-19 exposed how easily so many jobs can be done from home — and for many of us, there was no going back.
-If you found that you work better from home (perhaps with your own cat claiming a spot right on top of your keyboard or a dozing dog at your feet), try working with animals at one of these remote animal jobs.
+For many of us, working from home is now the standard.
+If you work better from home (perhaps with your own cat claiming a spot right on top of your keyboard or a snoozing dog at your feet), try working with animals at one of these remote animal jobs.

 29. Pet Product Sales Rep